 The academic portion of SUNIA’s programme is anything but by-the-book!
-Learning takes place through interactive simulations, hands-on experiences, and energetic discussions.
-You will have a chance to represent a member nation during a day-long simulated session of the United Nations Security Council, deal with issues of development as you work to determine the fate of a fictional country, and in a simulation dealing with immigration and cultural identity, watch the results of cultures interacting.
+Students partake in interactive simulations, hands-on experiences, and energetic discussions.
+You will also have the chance to represent a member state in a mock UN Security Council, tackle issues of development as you create policies as the government of a developing country, and investigate the complexities surrounding immigration and its effect on interactions and cultural identity.

 - Discussion groups